A Carroll Limit of AdS/CFT: A Triality with Flat Space Holography?

 The logic behind this approach is that one rescales fields on both string and gauge theories with a parameter $c$, and then take a limit.
 However, the main point is that the parameter $c$ is not necessarily the same parameter on both theories.
 The criteria are: (i) the gauge theory is defined on the Penrose conformal boundary of the string theory; (ii) the symmetries of the two theories match; and (iii) the non-Lorentzian limit commutes with the Maldacena's decoupling limit \footnote{These three conditions are part of a ``zeroth order test''.
 To confirm the duality, one should prove that observables from the two theories have the same expectation values.}.
 Broadly speaking, this method consists in looking for limits on both sides of the AdS/CFT that are sensibly related.

-\paragraph*{A triality?} In this letter, we incorporate the Carroll limit inside the Maldacena's construction of the AdS/CFT correspondence, leading us to propose a duality between string theory in the Carroll limit of the AdS$_5\times$S$^5$ geometry and the magnetic Carroll limit of $\mathcal{N} = 4$ SYM that appears from the DBI.
+\paragraph*{A triality?} In this letter, we incorporate the Carroll limit inside the Maldacena's construction of the AdS/CFT correspondence, leading us to propose a duality between string theory in the Carroll limit of the AdS$_5\times$S$^5$ geometry and the magnetic Carroll limit of $\mathcal{N} = 4$ SYM that appears from the DBI \footnote{Another instance where a magnetic Carroll gauge theory arises to be dual to bulk flat space in 2+1d was suggested in \cite{Cotler:2024cia}.}.
 Then, based on the above discussion regarding flat space holography, we expect that $\mathcal{N} = 4$ SYM in the Carroll limit is also dual to type IIB string theory on Mink$_5 \times X^5$.
 It is tantalising to propose an underlying triality between Carroll string theory, string theory in flat spacetime and Carroll $\mathcal{N} = 4$ Super Yang-Mills.
 This idea unifies the web of holographic dualities, as summarised in fig. \ref{fig:triality}.

 \nicesection{Carroll limit in the gravity side}

 We start by incorporating the Carroll limit into the ``gravity side'' of the Maldacena's holographic construction, requiring as a consistency condition that the near-horizon limit commutes with the Carroll limit.
 The starting point is the metric for a stack of $N$ D3-branes, given by